-Restricted free-agent forward Mike Scott reached a new multi-year deal to stay with the Atlanta Hawks on Friday.
+Restricted free-agent forward Mike Scott reached an agreement to stay with the Atlanta Hawks on Friday.

 “I’m just going to leave that to the GM and the coaching staff but of course I want to come back,” Scott said in May.